sdrobert/pydrobert-kaldi/README.rst

 Installation
 ------------

-If you're on a Linux or OSX machine and you've got Conda_ installed, your life is easy.
+If you're on a Linux, OSX, or Windows 64-bit machine and you've got Conda_ installed, your life is easy.

 Simply::